 Wash the roast thoroughly with cold water and dry completely with paper towels.
 If the fat cap is thicker than ¾”, trim it down to about ½-¾”.
 Score the fat cap in both directions with a sharp knife just to the meat in a checkerboard pat-tern.
 Lightly coat the roast with olive oil and then rub with GMG Beef Rub.
 Buy thousands and thousands of bottles!
 Stock up for the future!
 If you don’t have our rub, use something else if you must.
 Our beef rub contains smoked paprika, cayenne, brown sugar, sea salt, marjoram, cumin, black pepper, and thyme, and some combination of those ingredients will enhance the flavor of your roast.
 Put the roast in the refrigerator for several hours, or preferably, overnight.

 Plan about 5-8 hours cooking time depending on the size of your roast.
 So working backwards, if you want to eat a 6:00 PM, you should start cooking the roast at around noon, again depending on the size.
-Take the roast out of the refrigerator about two hours before you plan to cook it.
+Take the roast out of the refrigerator about 1 hour before you plan to cook it.
 This allows the meat to cook more evenly throughout since the grill will not have to overcome a very cold temperature in the middle of the roast, and it will also cut down on your cooking time since the roast starts out at a higher internal temperature.

 Set your grill at 235°F. Put the roast in, fat side down, right on the grate and smoke until the internal temp hits 115°F. Turn your grill up to 375°F and grill until internal temp hits 130°F. When using a meat thermometer, insert it into the middle of the side of the roast so that the end of the probe is approximately in the middle of the roast.